 5. Apply Hot and Cold Therapy

-Studies suggest hot and cold therapy provide natural arthritis relief.
+Studies7 suggest hot and cold therapies provide natural arthritis relief.
 You may find that both work well or that one provides more relief than the other.

 Heat Therapy (Thermotherapy) Methods